publint/publint/site/src/pages/rules.md

 ## `EXPORTS_FALLBACK_ARRAY_USE` {#exports_fallback_array_use}

 The use of fallback array feature is not recommended.
-It picks the first value that can be parsed and does not have a use case in Node.js currently.
-It also works differently in some tools and may face inconsistent behaviors.
+It currently does not have a use case in Node.js, and most tooling will only pick the first value that can be parsed.
+Other tooling may also work differently leading to inconsistent behaviors.

 Related issues: [nodejs/node#37928](https://github.com/nodejs/node/issues/37928), [vitejs/vite#4439](https://github.com/vitejs/vite/issues/4439), [microsoft/TypeScript#50762](https://github.com/microsoft/TypeScript/issues/50762), [webpack/enhanced-resolve#400](https://github.com/webpack/enhanced-resolve/issues/400), [evanw/esbuild#2974](https://github.com/evanw/esbuild/issues/2974), [web-infra-dev/rspack#5052](https://github.com/web-infra-dev/rspack/issues/5052)